Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Manifolds Equipped with Lagrangians

 The next theorem is proven in Section \ref{section: surgery on objects below the middle dimension}.
-This is the first theorem of the paper whose proof requires a substantial amount of technical work.
-The constructions that go into it, however, closely resemble those from \cite{GRW 14}. \begin{theorem} Let $l \leq n-1$ and suppose that $\theta: B \longrightarrow BO(2n+1)$ is such that $B$ is $l$-connected.
-Then the inclusion $B\Cob^{\mathcal{L}, l}_{\theta} \hookrightarrow B\Cob^{\mathcal{L}, l-1}_{\theta}$ is a weak homotopy equivalence. \end{theorem} By combining the theorems stated above, we obtain the weak homotopy equivalence
+It is the first result of the paper whose proof requires a substantial amount of technical work.
+The constructions that go into it, however, closely resemble those from \cite{GRW 14}.